20 Self build tips: How to stay on track and budget

 “Prepare for the worse, expect the best”, this old saying still rings true.
 Every project will encounter problems at one point or another.
 Delivers may be cancelled, the wrong items turn, or a sub-contractor could go under.

 Sadly, you can only ever manage problems, they can’t be eradicated.
 Luckily, you can choose to have a positive attitude and be willing to looking for solutions to any problems.

 #5 Hire likeable people

-You could spend at least the next 2 years building your home, so you want to hire people you like and respect.
+You could spend at least the next 2 years working on your self build project, so you want to hire people you like and respect.
 Of course, they need the right skills and should be dedicated to maintaining high standards.

 However, your build will go faster and feel more enjoyable if everyone on the team can work in harmony and with mutual respect.
 This is easily one of our top self build tips.

 One of the most important self build tips is take notes.
 You’ll want to keep a record of every meeting as goalposts have a habit of changing later on and people may miss important detail.

 Even if you’re submitting a planning application, write down the key points to ensure you can follow up later with your architect and local planners.